-Alternatively, the IPA believes that the stronger argument may be that MidAmerican's renewable resource targets are determined based upon MidAmerican's "total supply to serve eligible retail customers"-in other words, its entire eligible retail customer load.
+Alternatively, the IPA believes that the stronger argument is that MidAmerican's renewable resource targets are determined based upon MidAmerican's "total supply to serve eligible retail customers"-in other words, its entire eligible retail customer load.
 While procurement may be requested by a small, multi-jurisdictional utility for only a portion of that load, the renewable energy procurement target itself is set through the more direct language contained in Section 1-75(c)(1) of the IPA Act ("a minimum percentage of each utility's total supply to serve the load of eligible retail customers"), and that language remains controlling regardless of whether the broader procurement is for only a portion of eligible retail customer load.
-Because the IPA believes that this may be the appropriate reading of the law, renewable energy resource procurement targets reported in this Chapter are calculated consistent with this approach.
-However, as these provisions are open to multiple interpretations, the IPA invites comments from interested stakeholders to aid with making its recommendation for its filed 2016 Procurement Plan.
+Because the IPA believes that this is the appropriate reading of the law, renewable energy resource procurement targets reported in this Chapter are calculated consistent with this approach.

-237 20 ILCS 3855/1-75(c)(1) (emphasis added).
+249 20 ILCS 3855/1-75(c)(1) (emphasis added).

-238 220 ILCS 5/16-111.5(a).
+250 220 ILCS 5/16-111.5(a).

-After the Plan is filed, the Illinois Commerce Commission will make the final determination of whether the IPA's proposed procurement plan meets the requirements of Illinois law-including proposed renewable energy resources procurement proposals and targets.
+In approving the Plan, the Commission will make the final determination of whether the IPA's proposed procurement plan meets the requirements of Illinois law-including proposed renewable energy resources procurement proposals and targets.
 If the Commission determines that the MidAmerican renewable energy resource procurement should cover only the incremental portion of MidAmerican's eligible customer load, the quantity of RECs to be procured will be approximately 14% of the quantity that would be needed to cover the utility's total eligible customer load (as reported in this Chapter).

 Section 1-75(c) of the IPA Act requires the procurement of at least a minimum percentage of "each utility's total supply to serve the load of eligible retail customers" from "cost-effective renewable energy resources."
-Under that provision, the following are the percentages of renewable energy resources required to be procured.239 The renewable energy resources obligation for the utilities in the 2016-2017 delivery year is 11.5% to meet the June 1, 2016 target.
-This obligation increases by at least 1.5% each year thereafter to at least 25% by June 1, 2025.240
+Under that provision, the following are the percentages of renewable energy resources required to be procured.251 The renewable energy resources obligation for the utilities in the 2016-2017 delivery year is 11.5% to meet the June 1, 2016 target.
+This obligation increases by at least 1.5% each year thereafter to at least 25% by June 1, 2025.252

-The obligation of each electric utility-i.e., the amount of renewable energy resources that have to be procured to meet these statutory minimums-"shall be measured as a percentage of the actual amount of electricity (megawatt-hours) supplied by the electric utility to eligible retail customers in the planning year ending immediately prior to the procurement."241 Under this standard, if a procurement of RECs is scheduled to take place in Spring 2016 for delivery in the 2016-2017 delivery year, the most recently completed year (i.e., the year "ending immediately prior to the procurement") is the 2014-2015 delivery year, as the 2015-2016 delivery year would not have ended prior to the procurement.
+The obligation of each electric utility-i.e., the amount of renewable energy resources that have to be procured to meet these statutory minimums-"shall be measured as a percentage of the actual amount of electricity (megawatt-hours) supplied by the electric utility to eligible retail customers in the planning year ending immediately prior to the procurement."253 Under this standard, if a procurement of RECs is scheduled to take place in Spring 2016 for delivery in the 2016-2017 delivery year, the most recently completed year (i.e., the year "ending immediately prior to the procurement") is the 2014-2015 delivery year, as the 2015-2016 delivery year would not have ended prior to the procurement.
 As a result, customer switching taking place in the fall of 2015 may not manifest itself in significant changes to renewable energy procurement targets until procurements take place in the spring of 2017 for the 2017-2018 delivery year.
-However, that switching will be reflected in the actual 2015-2016 delivery year load.242
+However, that switching will be reflected in the actual 2015-2016 delivery year load.254

-In addition, the RPS mandate includes targets for specific resource types: 75% wind, 6% (by June 1, 2015 and thereafter) photovoltaics ("PV") and 1% (by June 1, 2015 and thereafter) distributed generation ("DG") which can be included within the PV and wind requirements.243
+In addition, Section 1-75(c) of the IPA Act includes targets for specific resource types: 75% wind, 6% (by June 1, 2015 and thereafter) photovoltaics ("PV") and 1% (by June 1, 2015 and thereafter) distributed generation ("DG") which can be included within the PV and wind requirements.255